beaker/docs/docs/start/interactive.md

 Beaker Interactive is available on any machine that is running Beaker.
 You can see a list of available machines by first selecting a cluster from the [list of on-premise clusters](https://beaker.org/clusters).
-Once you have a cluster, select a node within that cluster and get its hostname.
+Once you have a chosen cluster, select any node to find its hostname.

 ## Connect to the Machine